biocatiit/website/content/pages/users_apply.rst

         otherwise arranged, you should have your equipment already dismantled and the hutch and bio-chem lab cleared by this time.

+#.  `Collect your data <{filename}/pages/users_computing.rst>`_

+    It is now common for experiments to generate tens of GB (or more) of data.
+Please be prepared to collect this data so that you can transmit it to your home institution.

+    For on-site users we recommend a USB 3 external hard-drive with (a minimum of) 1 TB of space.
+BioCAT does not supply experimenters with storage media.

+    For mail-in users (and upon request for on-site users) BioCAT will upload your data to Globus and provide instructions for downloading your data from there.

 #.
 Complete an End of Experiment Form

-    Once your experiment is over, we request that you provide BioCAT and `the APS <https://beam.aps.anl.gov/pls/apsweb/eef002.start_page>`_ with any comments
+    Once your experiment is over, we request that you provide `BioCAT and the APS <https://beam.aps.anl.gov/pls/apsweb/eef002.start_page>`_ with any comments
     and constructive criticisms so that your next experiment can run more efficiently.

 #.
 Refine Your Experiment

     Most of our experimenters return for subsequent experiments.
-Keep in touch with your  `user liaison <{filename}/pages/contact.rst>`_ and follow through on proposed modifications to your experiment.
+Keep in touch with your `scientific contact <{filename}/pages/contact.rst>`_ and follow through on proposed modifications to your experiment.
 It is very important that ideas for improving your experiment are not lost between visits.